Female Horse Racing Reporters

 In 2017, Hayley ran her last race with Whinging Willie and retired from the sport shortly after.

 However, that wasn’t the end.
-Sky saw a huge potential in adding Hayley Moore to their presenting team for At The Races and during the same year, Hayley made her debut.
+Sky saw massive potential in adding Hayley Moore to their presenting team for At The Races, and Hayley made her debut in the same year.

-She is known by fans for her fantastic in-depth analysis of what jockeys are thinking and their perspectives on the races, but many fans know her for the famous clip below of her stopping a loose horse at Chepstow.
+Fans know her for her fantastic, in-depth analysis of jockeys’ thoughts and perspectives on the races, but many also know her for the famous clip below of her stopping a loose horse at Chepstow.

-Currently, Hayley still works for Sky and presents the Sky Sports Racing show, still demonstrating her fantastic personality and great in-depth analysis of the competition.
+Currently, Hayley still works for Sky, presenting the Sky Sports Racing show, where she continues to demonstrate her fantastic personality and provide in-depth analysis of the competition.

 Lydia Hislop – TV Presenter